MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-create-topics-from-web-teams.md

 ---
-title: "Get topic suggestions from support pages in Teams"
+title: "Get topic suggestions from support pages in Microsoft Teams"
-description: "Use existing help and support pages to quickly generate new topics for your Power Virtual Agents bot."
+description: "Get suggestions on what topics to include from existing support content, such as FAQs, help sites, and Word and Excel documents"
 keywords: "PVA"
 ms.date: 9/22/2020
 ms.service: dynamics-365-ai